How to Find and Measure Product-Market Fit

 Maria Arinkina

-14 min
+15 min

 Finding product-market fit is essential for startups and established businesses alike.
 After all, if no one needs the product you're planning to launch, what's the point of investing in it?
 In this article, we define product-market fit (PMF) and dive deep into the ways to find and analyze it.

-Unfortunately, numerous companies and startups failed MVP product launch because they didn't do their homework and find product-market fit.
+Unfortunately, numerous companies and startups failed MVP product launch because they didn't do their homework or couldn't manage to find product-market fit fast enough.
 Recent statistics show that the two main reasons for such failure are shortage of funds and lack of market need (38% and 35% correspondingly).
-Ultimately, a product can't just be appealing as there are many more components for success.
+Topping that, entrepreneurs frequently inflate the worth of their product prior to achieving product-market fit, with overestimations sometimes exceeding 255%.

-But you can and should learn from the startup mistakes of other entrepreneurs.
+But you can and should learn from the startup mistakes of other founders.
 On this page, we answer the question "what is product-market fit", explain how it lays the foundation for fast growth, and how to find and measure it.

 What Is Product-Market Fit (PMF)?

 The product-market fit definition implies that a company has delivered a quality product that is relevant to the market and is accepted by the target audience because it brings value, satisfies their needs, and is affordable.
 In this case, product-market fit indicates that the customers are buying, using, and willingly spreading the word about the product, which paves the way for its sustainability and growth.
+But it all starts with market research and assessing demand.

 Defining product-market fit